data-apis/scipy-2023-presentation/paper.rst

 Design
 ------

 To understand API design of array libraries within the ecosystem, we first identified a representative sample of commonly used Python array libraries.
-The sample included the following libraries: NumPy, Dask Array, CuPy, MXNet, JAX, TensorFlow, and PyTorch.
+This sample included NumPy, Dask Array, CuPy, MXNet, JAX, TensorFlow, and PyTorch.
 Next, we extracted public APIs for each library by analyzing module exports and scraping public web documentation.
-As an example of extracted API data, consider the following APIs for computing the arithmetic
+As an example of extracted API data, consider the following APIs for computing the arithmetic mean:
-mean:

 ..
 TODO (athan): line wrapping makes this block harder to grok, especially when inferring common kwargs; consider an alternative presentation